-Students may enroll at any time of the school year for all Middle Years programme year levels subject to availability.
+Students may enroll at any time of the school year for all Middle Years Programme year levels, subject to availability.
 Students will be placed based on their school reports indicating that they are able to follow the IB Middle Years curriculum.
-Previous school records may affect options for subject choices in arts, design and language.
-Please see the application procedure for more details.
+Previous school records may affect options for subject choices and the options for the MYP certificate.
+Please see the Admissions Procedure in our school guide for more details.

-We strive to be inclusive in the Middle Years Programme; however, students must be able to access the Middle Years Prohramme curriculum.
+We strive to be inclusive in the Middle Years Programme; however, students must be able to access the Middle Years Programme curriculum.
 We are unable to modify learning outcomes.

-In addition to the focus on the academic subjects, we also expect students to actively develop their approaches to learning skills throughout the course of study.
+In addition to the focus on the academic subjects, we also expect students to actively develop their approaches to learning skills and the Learner Profiles attributes throughout the course of study.